isomerpages/moe-rulangpri/pages/Terms of Use.md

 **5A.
 Ownership of Feedback/Requests/Suggestions**[](https://guide.isomer.gov.sg/terms-and-privacy/terms-of-use#5a.-ownership-of-feedback-requests-suggestions)

-You agree that all title and interest in any feedback, requests or suggestions from you concerning the Services provided to GovTech shall be owned by GovTech.
+You agree that all title and interest in any feedback, requests or

-###

 **5B.
 Confidentiality**[](https://guide.isomer.gov.sg/terms-and-privacy/terms-of-use#5b.-confidentiality)